 First of all, make sure you are doing some proper research in advance.
 These are some questions you want to get answered.

-- What is the organization behind the tour?
+- Who is the organization behind the tour?
 What is their relationship with the community you are visiting?

 - Is the tour community driven?
 Does the community support the tour?